-The Group's consolidated financial statements are presented in Pounds Sterling $(\mathfrak{L})$ , being the functional currency of the Company, and the currency of the primary economic environment in which the Company operates.
+The Group's consolidated financial statements are presented in Pounds Sterling (\pounds) , being the functional currency of the Company, and the currency of the primary economic environment in which the Company operates.
 Monetary assets and liabilities denominated in foreign currencies are translated at the rate of exchange ruling at the balance sheet date.

 For consolidation purposes, the net investment in foreign operations and the assets and liabilities of overseas subsidiaries, associated undertakings and joint arrangements, that have a functional currency different from the Group's presentation currency, are translated at the closing exchange rates.
+Income statements of overseas subsidiaries, that have a functional currency different from the Group's presentation currency, are translated at the closing exchange rates.
 Income statements of overseas subsidiaries, that have a functional currency different from the Group's presentation currency, are translated at exchange rates at the date of transaction.
 Exchange differences arising on opening reserves are taken to the foreign currency reserve.

-(l) Leasing and hire purchase commitments
+(I) Leasing and hire purchase commitments